CPO View: Why Fostering Collaboration Between IT and Procurement is Critical

 The Disconnect Between IT and Procurement

 IT and procurement often work in silos, each with its own strategic objectives.
 While IT and the CIO are technology experts, procurement’s expertise is negotiating—driving a competitive and transparent, fact-based and analytics-based process without any (perceived) constraints.
-When it comes to technology purchases, the CIO can identify the right products and requirements; but procurement knows how to ask the right questions around service levels, coverage, risk, compliance, and control visibility.
+When it comes to technology purchases, the CIO can identify the right products and requirements; but procurement knows how to ask the right questions around service levels, coverage, risk, compliance, strategic sourcing best practices, and control visibility.
 In an optimal situation, IT provides procurement with its set of requirements and their 2- to 5- year strategic objectives, and then procurement brings value to the business by finding the optimal solution to meet those needs in a competitive landscape.

 When procurement doesn’t engage the CIO, it leads to a suboptimal outcome that sells the organization short.
 Many companies that have implemented new technologies are not fully satisfied with the results.
 Those shortcomings only reinforce the tendency to cling to legacy systems, limiting the organization's ability to grow, excel and identify competitive advantages.
 As David Berry, CIO of ARGO Merchants Group, and the CIO during my tenure at lululemon recently told me, “First rule of being a CIO: never fall in love with software as you become a dinosaur.”

 I often hear stories about solutions being deployed where the CIO only wanted software from one specific legacy vendor.
 Many times I’ve heard the CIO call out the “single throat to choke” concept.
 While that makes sense in theory, there are many layers to determining what solutions work best for specific business needs—and it’s sometimes necessary to explore beyond legacy vendors to properly solve for current and future business needs.